MISP/misp-book/automation/README.md

 The authentication of the automation is performed via a secure key available in the MISP UI interface.
 Make sure you keep that key secret as it gives access to the entire database!
 The API key is available in the event actions menu under automation.

-Since version 2.2 the usage of the authentication key in the url is deprecated.
+Since version 2.2 the usage of the authentication key in the URL is deprecated.
 Instead, pass the auth key in an Authorization header in the request.
-The legacy option of having the auth key in the url is temporarily still supported but not recommended.
+The legacy option of having the auth key in the URL is temporarily still supported but not recommended.

 The authorization is performed by using the following header: